arianitu/sql-stress/README.md

     randIntInclusive(min, max)
     randString(minStringLength, maxStringLength)
+    incrementingCount(initialCount, increment) Increment can be negative to count downwards, count is unique per value in a query.

 ### Property: iterations (Integer)
    The number of times to run the query.
 If you use functions inside values, they're computed for each iteration.
 Iterations are run in parallel if possible (sql-stress has a worker command line option)